TheOdinProject/curriculum/getting_involved.md

 ## Schedule Going Forward

-We'll manage the project in 1-week increments.
-That means we'll have weekly check-in meetings to see how it's gone for everyone and what's on the agenda for the next week.
+We manage the project in 1-week increments, typically holding weekly check-in "SCRUM" meetings on *Wednesdays from 6:00-7:30pm PST* to see how it's gone for everyone and what's on the agenda for the next week.
 It will be a chance to ask group questions about stories or code, find partners, and schedule the coming week's pairing sessions.
 We may also make code review a part of this meeting as well.
-Think of this as sort of like a daily SCRUM meeting might normally be but with a bit more meat.
+Think of this as sort of like a daily SCRUM meeting might normally be at an agile shop but with a bit more meat.

 The weekly meetings will be posted to the [Google Community](https://plus.google.com/u/0/communities/100013596437379837846) and the [Meetup Group](http://www.meetup.com/Learn-Web-Development-Paired-Programming-in-SF/).

-Otherwise, post a new Event (as a Hangout on Air) when you'd like to pair on the Community.

 ## How to Get Started